Post Charges

 Click “Save + Post” to Finish Posting and Queue Up a Claim

-When you finish reviewing and adjusting procedures, diagnoses, linking, claim information, and payments, click “Save + Post” to post the charges.
+When you finish reviewing visit information, procedures, diagnoses, linking, claim information, and payments, click “Save + Post” to post the charges.
 (If you want a receipt right away, you can first click “Generate a Receipt”.)

-The Schedule queue displays that the encounter’s charges are posted.
+The Schedule queue will display that the encounter’s charges are now posted.

 What Happens Next?: As soon as you post charges, PCC queues up a claim.
 Your practice can review, adjust, or delete charges and payments using Correct Mistakes (oops) in the Practice Management window.
-Later, your billers can generate claims, which will automatically review claim information for errors and then send claims electronically to the payers.
+Later, your practice can generate claims in the Claims tool, which will review claim information for errors and then send claims electronically.

 Optional: Print a Receipt